 What should I consider when evaluating online coaching platforms as part of my coaching business?

 Your business model is a large consideration when evaluating which online coaching platform to use.
-Some models will work well with a simple spreadsheet, while others will require a more sophisticated system or coaching platform.
+Some models will work well with a simple spreadsheet, while others will require a more sophisticated system or coaching management software.

 You should also consider your coaching goals when selecting your coaching platform.
 What do you want your program or coaching delivery to look like?
 Your chosen platform needs to align with your coaching goals.